Enumeration

 }

-The enumeration values will be saved in the database as
+Enumeration values are saved in the database as int.

 Default Conversion